hf2503/invoice-ocr-classifier/README.md

     ** results.csv **

       columns :
+          - invoice_processed
+          - parent_company
+          - company_name
+          - supplier_name
+          - date
-          -
+          - sha1_pdf

-    - Contains the results of the session
+    This file is used for result verification and control at the end of the session

+### tracking

+This folder contains files and folder for tracking and checking results